05TharunKM/Samsung-PD-Training-/README.md

 ```

 + As we can see above code is not synthesizable and when code is read in dc_shell it will throw an error.
-+ So ring counter code is modified using synthesizable constructs and following the new RTL Code:
++ So ring counter code is modified using synthesizable constructs and following is the new RTL Code:

 ```
 module ringcounter(clk, rst, count);